pairshaped/curlingio-docs/docs/club-management/curlers.md

 This can happen when a profile was created using a club staff account during an in person registration night, but the curler themselves later create their own account.

-In order to transfer ownership to another email address, that email address must first have logged in at least once (to create an account within Curling I/O).
+In order to transfer ownership to another email address, that email address must first have logged in at least once (to create an account within Curling IO).

 1. Go to the "Curlers" screen.
 2. Click on the name of the curler you wish to transfer.